TO KALRAY'S BLOG!

 The needs are very important: in industry, surveillance, smart cities, hospitals, telecommunications / 5G for drones, robots, gateways, etc… and in the data centers themselves, for example in storage servers.

-Edge Computing needs heterogenous multi-processing
+Edge Computing needs heterogeneous multi-processing

 Intelligent processors are different from AI processors which mainly support one function: to speed up calculations related to artificial intelligence.
 Intelligent processors are not only capable of executing artificial intelligence algorithms but in addition, simultaneously execute a wide set of different processing workloads such as mathematical algorithms, signal processing, network or storage software stacks.
-Heterogenous multi-processing is a critical requirement for Edge Computing.
+Heterogeneous multi-processing is a critical requirement for Edge Computing.

 In order to assist or replace the driver, an autonomous car must continuously analyze its environment and this must to be done in real time.
 The amount of data to have safe visibility of the road, implies a very large stream of data from the sensors such as cameras, radars or Lidars.
 This raw data is of a different nature, and it requires performance of dozens of functions in parallel with respect to strict performance and safety criteria.
 For example, at the same time, the vehicle recognizes a sign, understands the sign’s road direction instruction, calculates the best path to take and predicts if a pedestrian is likely to cross, etc.